Nurul-GC/pyqt-tutorial/docs/en/index.md

 ## What is PyQt?

-PyQt is a Python binding of the cross-platform GUI toolkit Qt, used as a Python module.

 It is a free software originally designed by Riverbank Computing, it is accessible via similar terms to Qt versions older than 4.5, signifying that a wide array of licenses such as `General Public License` are supported, yet unlike Qt, PyQt cannot be used with `LGPL`.

 - **`PyQt` can be used with**: